 End of the night:

-Everyone likes a good ending don’t they?
+Everyone likes a satisfying ending, don’t they?
 We always like to end every wedding with a bang, so that not only you but your guests can reflect on the day they have had and hold a lasting memory of celebrating it with you both.
-The last thing you want is to do first dance and it to be a non event so we work with you to make it as spectacular as possible.
+The last thing you want is to perform your first dance and it to be a non event, so we work with you to make it as spectacular as possible.

 The end of your wedding will usually depend on four factors: